We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 If home remedies aren’t effective, strawberry legs may also be treated by a trained professional in a clinical setting.
 Possible treatments include permanent hair removal through:

 - Electrolysis.
-This treatment consists of using low levels of electricity to pinpoint irritated (or otherwise problematic) hair follicles.
+Electrolysis consists of using low levels of electricity to pinpoint irritated (or otherwise problematic) hair follicles.
 Electrolysis prevents ingrown hairs from recurring.

 If a fungal infection (like yeast) is at the root of your folliculitis, you’ll be prescribed antifungal shampoo, cream, or an oral antifungal treatment.
 You may also be treated with oral or topical anti-inflammatory medication.